How do I reconstitute a peptide and calculate the right dose without making a mistake?

 The single most common preventable peptide mistake isn't biological — it's arithmetic.
 Reconstitution and dosing are simple once you see the formula, and dangerous when you guess.

-Evidence tier framing: This is Tier 2 — basic pharmaceutical calculation and aseptic reconstitution, not speculative.
+Evidence tier: This is Tier 2 — basic pharmaceutical calculation and aseptic reconstitution, not speculative.
 The math is unambiguous; the risk is entirely in getting it wrong or skipping the double-check.

 The essentials: